winston-yallow/gd-tokenizer/README.md

 - string support (double and single quoted)
 - bash like commands
 - multiple commands in one line (seperator: `;`)
-- command pipeing (reuse command output as the input for the next command)
+- command piping with `|` (reuse command output as the input for the next command)

 What this currently can not do:
 - no flow control structures like `if`, `for` or `while`
 - no conecpt of subshells

+Ther tokenizer is seperated from the execution/parsing.
+It should be relatively easy to implement your own execution method.
+If you want to support things like `if`, `for` or `while` you could implement that in the execution method, there is no need to change the tokenizing method.
+You may need to define a few more tokens thought.

 ## Files